Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Numerical simulation

-In its initial configuration, the discretized arch is semi-circular in shape and located just above a rigid, flat substrate.
-We imposed a downward displacement at the center of the arc, $\Delta_y$, and measured the reaction force $P$ with increasing $\Delta_y$ quasi-statically.
-As soon as both ends of the arch come into contact with the surface, they move tangentially outward or inward [see Fig. ~\ref{Fig1}(b) and \ref{Fig1}(c), respectively] or remain stationary [ Fig. ~\ref{Fig1}(d)].
-To classify the configurations of the arch quantitatively, we measure the resulting outward horizontal displacement, $\Delta_x$, and define “unfolding” for $\Delta_x>0$, “pinning” for $\Delta_x=0$, and "folding" for $\Delta_x<0$, repspectively.
+In its initial configuration, the discretized arch is semicircular and located just above a rigid flat substrate.
+We impose a downward displacement at the center of the arc $\Delta_y$ and measure the reaction force $P$ with increasing $\Delta_y$ quasistatically.
+As soon as both ends of the arch come into contact with the surface, they move tangentially outward or inward [see Fig.~\ref{Fig1}(b) and \ref{Fig1}(c), respectively] or remain stationary [Fig.~\ref{Fig1}(d)].
+To classify the configurations of the arch quantitatively, we measure the resulting outward horizontal displacement, $\Delta_x$, and define ``unfolding'' for $\Delta_x>0$, ``pinning'' for $\Delta_x=0$, and ``folding'' for $\Delta_x<0$.
 To establish a mechanical phase diagram, we explore a wide range of parameter spaces $(\Phi, \mu)$: $\Phi= 20^\circ-178^\circ$ and $\mu=0.1-1.2$.